 Migraines: These are, by far, the most common cause of short-term, partial vision loss.
 When you get a migraine, you may have “aura” that affects the vision in both of your eyes.
 You may see flashing lights, shimmering spots, or blind spots.

 A retinal migraine affects only one eye.
 This rare condition causes partial or total blindness for a short period, usually 10 to 30 minutes.
 It typically comes before or during a headache.
-It is totally harmless to you and your vision.
+It is typically harmless to you and your vision.

 Retinal vasospasm: Like migraine, this condition can cause temporary vision loss.
 Treatment can fully restore your sight.